-If you would like to solely utilize Email Experiences campaigns, Outlook Agent can still be applied.
+If you would like to solely utilize Email Experiences campaigns without the business card portion of the signature, the Outlook Agent is a supported deployment method.
 Outlook Agent has two methods of controlling signatures: Overwrite and Append.
 Your admin controls which mode is used for each employee by assigning users to specific signatures in the application.

 Append Mode: How it Works